 - If your subscription is to The Invisible Accountant, and you fail to renew your licence by payment of applicable fees prior to the expiry of the current subscription period, then you will no longer be able to use the Application

-- Should you fail to renew your subscription to Calxa Express or Calxa Premier by payment of applicable fees prior to the expiry of the current subscription period, then you will no longer be able to use the Application for general purposes and the Application will only permit use for viewing data which was entered prior to the expiry of the subscription period.
+- Should you fail to renew your subscription by payment of applicable fees prior to the expiry of the current subscription period, then you will no longer be able to use the Application for general purposes and the Application will only permit use for viewing data which was entered prior to the expiry of the subscription period.

 - We grant to you a personal and non-exclusive license to use those parts of the Application for which you have paid all applicable fees during the period covered by those fees.

-- Each licence entitles you to create a limited number of organisations (each connected to a single accounting data source), depending on the type of licence you have purchased.
-This number will be made clear in your subscription invoice.
+- Each licence entitles you to create a limited number of organisations (each connected to a single accounting data source), which you can increase on payment of an additional fee.

 Use of the Application